SebiAi/custom-nothing-glyph-tools/README.md

 ### Cutting the sound
 You can skip to [Creating the Glyph format with Audacity](#creating-the-glyph-format-with-audacity) if you already have the sound cut to the right length.

-When exporting the sound I always used the *opus* codec because the Glyph Composer uses this format.
+When exporting the sound always use the *opus* codec:
 1) **Export audio:** Files -> Export -> Export Audio...
 2) **Select the right codec in the dropdown:** Select Opus - default settings are fine
 3) **Change the extension to *ogg* when naming your file!**